deepfates/npc/README.md

 The demo requires a game file for Zork.
 You can download the game file from [the Internet Archive](https://archive.org/download/Zork1Release88Z-machineFile/zork1.z5).

+You will also need an API key from [OpenAI](https://openai.com/api/pricing/) for GPT-3 predictions, and an API key from [Replicate](https://replicate.com/pricing) for image generation.

 ### Build from source

 To run the demo, you need a version of Python 3.8 or 3.9 and [Poetry](https://python-poetry.org/).